CardiffARS/cardiffars.github.io/content/events/roundtable-2019-index.md

 ## Sponsorship

-We'd like to thank The Institute of Engineering and Technology for having made a donation supporting some of the costs of running the event.
+We'd like to thank The Institution of Engineering and Technology for having made a donation supporting some of the costs of running the event.

 {{< figure src="events/iet_logo.jpg" width="75%" >}}